Shadow-Blaxe-123/Next-Portfolio-Frontend/README.md

   - User-friendly messages for API/network errors and unauthorized actions.
   - Success/error feedback via toast/alerts (e.g., `react-hot-toast`).

-⚠️ **Important:** If you fail to handle form validation errors or API errors properly, **your marks will be significantly reduced.**

----

 ## Submission Guidelines

 ### 1. Codebase